exosite-archive/exoline/README.md

 TODO
 ----

-- differentiate dataport and client shares in tree command (this is important now that I'm using non-deprecated form of listing command)
 - --name parameter to copy command so names don't conflict
 - delete serial number when dropping device
 - add --howmany option to create command